 The UWM Libraries and Center for Excellence in Teaching and Learning (CETL) invite instructors to participate in the Open Textbook/Open Educational Resource Adoption Project.
-This grant supports the adoption of open textbooks and open educational resources (OERs) during the Fall 2018 semester, in large enrollment credit-bearing courses, which includes several sections with multiple instructors.
+This grant supports the adoption of open textbooks and open educational resources (OERs) in large enrollment credit-bearing courses, which includes several sections, possibly with multiple instructors.

 Did You Know…